conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 - If a display name is not provided, use the email address as the display name
 - The validations from our earlier code should be preserved here.

+Thus, instead of passing a string around (that happens to be an email address) - we are passing around an actual type.

 We thus refactor our `Contact` type to be like this:

 ```csharp